 The school record includes information pertinent to the student's education and activities.
-The record is stored in the Counseling Center.
+The record is stored in the Counseling Center and/or building main offices.

-Review: The parent or student, if they are 18, can ask for corrections or deletions of information in their record.
+Review: The parent/guardian or student, if they are 18, can ask for corrections or deletions of information in their record.

-Hearing: If the request for change is denied, the parents or student, if 18, may ask for a hearing to challenge the contents for the record; to determine that the record is accurate, not misleading or in violation of student privacy or other rights; to correct or remove inaccurate, misleading, or inappropriate data.
+Hearing: If the request for change is denied, the parents/guardians or student, if 18, may ask for a hearing to challenge the contents for the record; to determine that the record is accurate, not misleading or in violation of student privacy or other rights; to correct or remove inaccurate, misleading, or inappropriate data.